 Pages can be adding to a search by using the “+” button.
 After loading, Popsters will generate all the charts and data for each page as well as tables comparing the common stats – all in the same file.

-Page packs can be saved to Favorites so that same list can be run again in the future.
-If at any time you want to exclude a page, simply remove the URL from the saved page pack.
+You can save page packs to Favorites to rerun the same list in the future.
+If you wish to exclude a page at any point, just take out the URL from the saved page pack.

 Gail is a Technical Editor and Interviewer for Website Planet.
 Her first PC was a TRS-80 which required a cassette tape to boot up.
 Producing websites, emails, and banners combines her love for design, technology, and of course, writing.